 |Sage Dawson is a Saint Louis-based artist, curator, and educator.
 Her work examines dwelling rights, domestic labor, and the identity of spaces.
 She teaches at Washington University, is a founding member of Monaco, and directs STNDRD–a gallery project examining the power and potential of flags.
 Sage completed an MFA + Museum Studies minor at the University of New Mexico, and a BFA at Missouri State University. |

-Sage’s work has appeared in Art in America, Elephant Magazine, From Here to There published by Princeton Architectural Press, New Art Examiner, Art in Print, and Hyperallergic.
+Sage’s work has appeared in Art in America, Elephant Magazine, From Here to There published by Princeton Architectural Press, New Art Examiner, Art in Print, Dwell Magazine, and Hyperallergic.

 Curriculum vitae available upon request.